OcelotBabou/Quartz/content/2-The World/Regions/Riben.md

 *[rye-ben]*
 ### 1. **Overview**

-Riben stands as the Southernmost region of Western Kair'Thear, known for its stark urban landscapes and stark social divides.
+Riben stands as the Southernmost region of Western Kair'Thear, known for its stark urban landscapes and significant social divides.
 Bordering the remnants of the [[Dahri Empire]] and the lush [[Vahshi Forest]], Riben contrasts sharply with its verdant neighbors by embodying a densely populated and highly developed urban sprawl.

 ### 2. **Geography**